jhudsl/Informatics_Research_Leadership/docs/02-team_guidelines.md

 If nothing else, even if your employee is very busy on work for mid-level authorship, give them time to write a review or a software paper for a simple package, or a comparison of informatics methods.
 [Mick Watson](https://www.ed.ac.uk/profile/mick-watson) suggests making sure that your employees are authoring ~2 first author publications a year if possible.
 If necessary you can front-load collaboration work and then give your employee more time later to spend on their own work, but be careful about not protecting some of their time for their own career advancement.
 Also please see the Career Paths for Informatics Mentees section (coming up soon) and read it with your employees in mind, as well.

-7. **Check on them!**
+### **Check on them!**

-**Most importantly**, make sure that your employee is getting help and feedback from other informatics experts.
+**Most importantly**, make sure that your employee is getting help and feedback from other experts in their domain.
 It can be easy for your employee to get stuck or go in the wrong direction if left in isolation.
 How can you do this?
 Keep tabs on what they are doing in general, if they are still working on the same issue for an extensive amount of time, suggest that they seek help.
-Also by encouraging the relationships with other informatics experts you will provide them with the opportunity to ask others for their thoughts.
+Also by encouraging the relationships with experts you will provide them with the opportunity to ask others for their thoughts.

 8. **Get external review of work**